 First Tee – Tennessee is an initiative of the World Golf Foundation.
 Since its inception in 1997, First Tee has opened over 148 golf learning facilities and has introduced the game of golf to over 300,000 participants since 2000.
 The focus is to give young people of all backgrounds an opportunity to develop, through golf and character education, life-enhancing values such as honesty, integrity, and sportsmanship.

 First Tee – Tennessee was created in April 2018.
 First Tee of Tri-Cities and The First Tee of Middle Tennessee were combined under one name.
-Additionally, our service area has been expanded to all counties in Tennessee, except Knoxville and the surrounding counties.
+Additionally, our service area has been expanded to all counties in Tennessee, including Memphis, Chattanooga, and Knoxville and their surrounding counties.

 In 2016, the operation of VinyLinks was turned over to First Tee – Tennessee, which continues to operate the facility.